 The hedge instruments are designated and documented as hedges at the inception of the contract.
 The Group determines the existence of an economic relationship between the hedging instrument and hedged item based on the currency, amount and timing of their respective cash flows.
 The effectiveness of hedge instruments to reduce the risk associated with the exposure being hedged is assessed and measured at inception and on an ongoing basis.
-If the hedged future cash flows are no longer expected to occur, then the amounts that have been accumulated in other equity are immediately reclassified in net foreign exchange gains in the statement of profit and loss.
+If the hedged future cash flows are no longer expected to occur, then the amounts that have been accumulated in other equity are immediately reclassified in net foreign exchange gains in profit or loss.

-The effective portion of change in the fair value of the designated hedging instrument is recognised in other comprehensive income and accumulated under the heading cash flow hedging reserve.
+The effective portion of change in the fair value of the designated hedging instrument is recognised in the other comprehensive income and accumulated under the heading cash flow hedging reserve.

 The Group separates the intrinsic value and time value of an option and designates as hedging instruments only the change in intrinsic value of the option.
-The change in fair value of the time value and intrinsic value of an option is recognised in other comprehensive income and accounted as a separate component of equity.
-Such amounts are reclassified into the statement of profit and loss when the related hedged items affect statement of profit and loss.
+The change in fair value of the time value and intrinsic value of an option is recognised in the statement of other comprehensive income and accounted as a separate component of equity.
+Such amounts are reclassified in profit or loss when the related hedged items affect profit or loss.

 Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated or no longer qualifies for hedge accounting.
-Any gain or loss recognised in other comprehensive income and accumulated in equity till that time remains and is recognised in statement of profit and loss when the forecasted transaction ultimately affects the profit and loss.
-Any gain or loss is recognised immediately in the statement of profit and loss when the hedge becomes ineffective.
+Any gain or loss recognised in other comprehensive income and accumulated in equity till that time remains and is recognised in profit or loss when the forecasted transaction ultimately affects profit or loss.
+Any gain or loss is recognised immediately in profit or loss when the hedge becomes ineffective.